lawrenceshava/Nearby-Shops-Shop-Owner-Android-app-Deprecated/README.md

 Deprecation Notice
 -------------------

-Please note : seller module will be merged in End-User app therefore this repository is now deprecated.
+Please note : seller features are now merged in End-User app therefore this repository is now deprecated.

 ----------------------------